Nettopalkkasi.fi

 The salary calculator is based on 2026 data for pay, taxation and social insurance contributions.
 The final payroll calculation always rests on your personal tax card and your employer's payroll system.

-The combined health-care and daily-allowance contribution is collected from the employee's salary.
-In 2026 the daily allowance contribution is 1.16 percent of salary.
+The daily-allowance contribution is part of the health-insurance payment collected from the employee.
+In 2026 the daily-allowance contribution is 0.88 percent of salary when annual earnings reach at least € 17,255.

 The state progressive income tax schedule applies to earned income and consists of five tax brackets.
 In 2026 the lowest marginal rate is 12.64 and the highest 44.00.